-The Organization's net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of February 28, 2018.
+The Organization's net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of February 29, 2020.
+The pension liability was then rolled forward to the measurement date of June 30, 2020, utilizing procedures incorporating the actuarial assumptions.